Cringleford: Sports

 Cringleford Lodge Cricket Club was founded in 2000 after the merger of Cringleford C.C. and Earlham Lodge C.C.

 Cringleford Junior Football Club was founded in 2005 and is open to Children between ages 5 and 17.

-War Memorial
+War memorial

-Cringleford's war memorial takes the form of a carved wooden plaque located inside St. Peter's Church.
+Cringleford's war memorial is a carved wooden plaque located inside St. Peter's Church.
 It lists the following names for the First World War: